Julian Lawrence Gargiulo

 Julian's music and recordings have appeared in movies and documentaries, most recently in the ‘Official Trailer’ of Keira Knightley’s new film, “The Aftermath”, produced by Ridley Scott.

-Upcoming highlights include return tours of Europe, Asia and the United States, and a performance at Carnegie Recital Hall in New York on Jan 12, 2020.
+Upcoming highlights include return tours of Europe, Asia and the United States, and a performance at Zankel Hall at Carnegie Hall in New York on Jan 18, 2022

 Julian currently splits his time between New York and Paris.